 - Soya lecithins.
 This is a food additive derived from soy beans.
 It’s used as an emulsifier and is vegan-friendly.

 - E476.
 Also known as Polyglycerol Polyricinoleate, this is another emulsifier that is made from glycerol and fatty acids.
 This e-number is vegan.

 - Skimmed milk powder.
 This is made by removing the moisture from cow’s milk. 🙁 As you can see from everything written above, this would be a vegan-friendly chocolate bar without the milk powder.

-When I could no longer find the ‘milk free’ version in local stores towards the end of last year, I emailed Bournville and got the same reply that many other people did.
+When I could no longer find the ‘milk free’ version in local stores, I emailed Bournville and got the same reply that many other people did.
 Apparently, the recipe did not change and does not *actually* contain milk powder, but there is a risk of cross contamination so they added it to the ingredients list.

-There are plenty of other dairy-free chocolate bars out there that taste just as good, and are cheaper than the Cadbury plant bar.
+There are plenty of other dairy-free chocolate bars out there that taste just as good.
 Check out my vegan chocolate post for more information.